Skip to content

 Add up all household utilities and see where the money goes

-Calculate total monthly household utilities and see which category costs the most.
-Annual total and daily average.
-Free and runs in your browser.
+Calculate total monthly household utilities and see which category is the largest, with annual total and daily average broken out.

 What this tool does